Highjune/Highjune/README.md

-### Hi I'm June
+### Hi I'm June 👦

-These days, I'm between jobs.
+These days, I'm between jobs.📗
 I want to be a Web Programmer.
 Programming is so amazing and interesting.
 I am using this github homepage like my programming study timeline.
 Thank u :)